-It’s a new unique launch monitor that is run through your mobile device.
+It’s a unique launch monitor that is run through your mobile device.
 It’s the first launch monitor on the market to take advantage of your phone’s camera.

 The main drawback of the MLM currently is the fact that it’s only available for iOS; however, the Android version is in the works.
 An update was recently rolled out that allows use with a net, so it can be used anywhere.

 This launch monitor analyzes your shot and provides data on ball speed, clubhead speed, distance, launch angle, smash factor, and launch direction.
 It also records your shot for playback and provides an active tracer so you can see your exact ball flight.

 What differentiates this launch monitor are things like an active tracer, GPS maps that show your shot dispersion, interactive games, and the ability to receive virtual instruction from coaches.
 Rapsodo is constantly improving and updating the device.

 How It Works